Single Record

 Species

-Lappula redowskii [Lappula redowskii var. cupulata] [Lappula redowski var. occidentalis] [Lappula occidentalis var. occidentalis]
+Lappula occidentalis [Lappula redowskii var. cupulata] [Lappula redowskii var. occidentalis] [Lappula occidentalis var. occidentalis] [Lappula occidentalis var. cupulata]

 Family